4GeeksAcademy/blog/blog/full-stack-developer.md

 >The full stack developer is the person in charge of build, develop, mantain and manage the whole stuff, the front end, with all the design of the website in charge of been friendly, attractive and cool, and the other side, **the backend**.

-Even though they are different disciplines from each other and therefore it can be thought that developer profiles are different from each other, with the growth of digitization in the last 20 years, the demand for front end and back end developers has increased by 135%   companies without enough people to carry out the projects.
-Consequently, a new discipline arises that combines both, front and back end, all developed by a single person, we call it **full stack development**.
+Even though they are different disciplines from each other and therefore it can be thought that developer profiles are different from each other, with the growth of digitization in the last 10 years, the demand for front-end and back-end developers has increased by 135% leaving many companies without enough people to carry out the projects.
+Consequently, a new discipline arises that combines both, all developed by a single person, we call it full stack developer.
 With this explanation it is easy to define a full stack developer as a developer (or engineer) who can build, maintain and work with both the front end and the back end of a website.
 Since full-stack developers are involved with all aspects of the development process, they must have expertise in both.

 A full-stack developer can work in-house (remotely) or at a computer development company that engineers websites, software, and other components for other businesses.
 This is one of the great advantages of this job, the freedom to physically work from wherever you want, often with flexible hours and good salaries.
-Basically this is what a **full stack developer** is.
+Basically this is what a full stack developer is.

 ## Skills and Responsibilities of a Full Stack Developer

-Because a **full stack developer** works with several disciplines, it is necessary that they have knowledge and know how to work with several **programming languages**.

-A very important skill for the front-end is the ability to **work in a team** 👥.
-This is because generally the design of the page to give the user a good experience (we call it UX) is not done by a full stack developer, but by a digital designer, an expert in aesthetics, user intuition when using the page and the order of the items.
+Because a full stack developer works with several disciplines, it is necessary that they have knowledge and know how to work with several programming languages.
+A very important skill for the front-end is the ability to work in a team, because generally the design of the website that the user sees (also called UX) is not done by a full stack developer, but by a digital designer, an expert in aesthetics, user intuition when using the page and the order of the items.

-Some of the **responsibilities** that a full stack developer has are the following:
+Some of the responsibilities of s full stack developer are:

 + **Developing** and, after that, **maintaining** the server-side and client-side components of the web site.